 Wheelbase offset refers to how much the truck axle hangs behind the pivot point.

-This is a critical point on the SwellTech because if you get a model that has too narrow of a wheelbase for your stance width, that’s going to make it even more unstable than it already is.
+This is a critical point on the SwellTech surfskate.
+If you get a model with too narrow of a wheelbase, it will be even more unstable.

 Variable #11: Weight

-The SwellTech truck itself is among the heavier surfskate trucks.
-But what makes a SwellTech heavy is the fact that you have to use their complete system, and everything together is relatively heavy.
+The SwellTech surfskate truck itself is among the heavier surfskate trucks.
+But what makes a SwellTech heavy is the fact that you have to use their complete system.
+Everything together is relatively heavy.